Enjoy flexible repayment options, customisable features and no annual fee with the ING Orange One credit card.

 This no annual fee, low rate credit card from ING also offers several features that set it apart from other cards.
 In particular, you have the option of paying off larger purchases in instalments and can choose terms that suit you.
 For each instalment plan that you choose, a standard variable interest rate of 9.99% p.a. applies to the balance.
 In comparison, regular purchases and cash advances attract a competitive standard variable rate of 11.99% p.a.

-If rewards are more your thing, you can opt in for the Orange One Platinum credit card to earn 1% cashback on your spending, up to $30 per month.
-This attracts an annual fee of $199, so the maximum value you’ll get out of the program is around $161 per year once the annual program fee has been subtracted from your rewards.
-The Orange Platinum One card also comes with complimentary international insurance and is only available to cardholders who are approved for a credit limit of at least $6,000.
+If rewards are more your thing, you can opt for the Orange One Platinum credit card to earn 1% cashback on your spending, up to $30 per month.
+The Orange One Platinum card attracts an annual fee of $149, comes with complimentary international insurance and is only available to cardholders who are approved for a credit limit of at least $6,000.

 Benefits and features of ING’s Orange One credit card

 - No annual fee.
-This card offers no annual fee for life if you choose not to earn cashback for your spending.
+This card offers a $0 annual fee for life.

-- International ATM fee rebate and currency conversion fee waiver.
+- ATM fee rebate and currency conversion fee waiver.
 The ING Orange One credit card charges a standard ATM withdrawal fee of $2.50 and a transaction fee of 2.5% when you use the card overseas or online with a merchant that’s based overseas.
-However, you can take advantage of the international ATM fee rebate and $0 foreign transaction fee when you meet the eligibility criteria.
+However, you can take advantage of the international ATM fee rebate and 0% foreign transaction fee when you meet the eligibility criteria.
 These offers will apply for the next calendar month when you deposit at least $1,000 from an external bank account to any personal ING account under your name, excluding Living Super and Orange One and make at least 5 eligible purchases using your ING debit or credit card.
 This rebate also applies to any Australian ATM fees when you meet the same conditions.